 February 12, 2017

-- This calcium causes a seizure (vision loss)
+- This excessive calcium likely causes a seizure in the retina (sudden vision loss).

 Dogs affected with SARD routinely present with signs suggestive of hypercortisolism (1,2,3,4,5) but only a minority are diagnosed with Cushing’s disease.
 (2,6) Early on, researchers speculated that this hypercortisolism was the physiological response to some unidentified stress.
 (5) SARD- affected dogs also demonstrate elevated levels of adrenal sex hormones (androstenedione, estradiol, progesterones, and testosterone) within the first year of blindness.
 (7,8) One explanation for this pattern of events is Selye’s model of stress adaptation, which describes the progression from adrenal gland hyperactivity to adrenal gland exhaustion (cortisol insufficiency and excessive estrogen production).